+- Preparation and project planning

-- Measurement and data planning - Data acquisition - Data check and data cleansing - Data evaluation and modeling - Project completion - Each chapter begins with a short introduction, followed by checkpoints that guide the user.
-Here, - two types of checkpoints exist, necessary and best-practice checkpoints.
-While the best-practice - checkpoints are optional but highly recommended, the necessary checkpoints must be executed. - 140 Furthermore, the checklists provide tips and notes, derived from high-quality lessons learned - 141 of previous ML projects, as well as further literature suggestions.
-The checklist is based on a - 142 revised version of the above-mentioned CRISP-DM, therefore some parts of the checklist are - 143 iterative. - 144 The checklist was initially published in German language on the file-sharing platform Zenodo - and has been translated for integration into PIA to English, which also increases the accessibility - and re-usability [4].
+- Measurement and data planning

+- Data acquisition

+- Data check and data cleansing

+- Data evaluation and modeling

+- Project completion

+Each chapter begins with a short introduction, followed by checkpoints that guide the user.
+Here, two types of checkpoints exist: necessary and best-practice checkpoints.
+While the best-practice checkpoints are optional but highly recommended, the necessary checkpoints must be executed.
+Furthermore, the checklists provide tips and notes derived from high-quality lessons learned from previous ML projects and further literature suggestions.
+The checklist is based on a revised version of the CRISP-DM mentioned above.
+Therefore, some parts of the checklist are iterative.

+The checklist was initially published in German on the file-sharing platform Zenodo and has been translated for integration into PIA to English, which also increases accessibility and re-usability [4].